Nortalle/Information_Retrieval_Exercises/README.md

 4. What is the interpolated precision at 33% recall?

 5. Assume that these 20 documents are the complete result set of the system.
 What is the MAP for the query?

-   Assume, now, instead, that the system returned the entire 10,000 documents in a ranked list, and these are the first 20 results returned.

 6. What is the largest possible MAP that this system could have?